Crisis Intervention Team

 The program focuses on enhancing community collaboration while developing effective programs and responses to individuals with mental health issues.
 Crisis Intervention Team training is aimed at improving criminal justice and the mental health system responses to crises.

-CIT represents a major step forward in acknowledging that mental illness is a disease, and recognizing the fact arrest is not always an appropriate response to someone whose behavior is directly related to their disease.
+CIT represents a major step forward in acknowledging that mental illness is a disease, and recognizing the fact arrest is not always an appropriate response to someone whose behavior is directly related to his or her disease.

 - Improve interactions between law enforcement and persons with mental illness;